connergdavis/secure-ubuntu-server/index.md

 **Note**: `id_some`, `id_some.pub`, and `config` all belong on local machine.
 Server only needs `authorized_keys`.

 ### 1.0 Generate SSH key
-Create an email address for the server, especially since logs will be emailed too.
+Create an email address for the server, rather than using a personal email, especially since logs will be emailed too.

 *Note: When prompted, "Enter a file in which to save the key", provide path: `/home/$USER/.ssh/id_some` where `some` is anything.*